 Crisis Link is the world's first public/private/not-for-profit partnership for a suicide prevention helpline in a subway network (partnered with City of Toronto, The Toronto Transit Commission (TTC) and Bell.
-Bell has generously provided the payphones on each subway platform that seamlessly connects someone in distress and contemplating suicide with a Distress Centres counselor at no cost to the caller.
+Bell has generously provided the payphones on each subway platform that seamlessly connects someone in distress and contemplating suicide with a Distress Centres counsellor at no cost to the caller.

-Bell has generously provided the payphones on each subway platform that seamlessly connects someone in distress and contemplating suicide with a Distress Centre counselor.
+Bell has generously provided the payphones on each subway platform that seamlessly connects someone in distress and contemplating suicide with a Distress Centre counsellor.
 Crisis Link phone calls are free.

 While it is difficult to make a definitive correlation between the reduction of suicide incidents and the Crisis Link program, in 2010, the year prior to Crisis Link implementation, there were 29 suicide incidents on the TTC.
 In 2011, the year Crisis Link was introduced, 16 suicide incidents were reported.
 In 2012, there 19 suicide incidents and to date in 2013, there have been nine suicide incidents on the TTC.